 Kruja Mountain Festival

 In August, you will be able to enjoy the Kruja Mountain Festival, which certainly has a lofty perch to enjoy the scenery from!
-This pilgrimage route that many different religions take throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.
+Many different religions take this pilgrimage route throughout the country, visiting the cave within the mountain where several miracles are said to have occurred.

 So tell us, which festival in Albania will you head to first?Share